 This polyunsaturated fat is mainly found in oily fish, but if you’re not getting all that much fish in your diet, either because you don’t like it, you’re allergic or you simply want to eat other things then you can take it in supplement form instead.
 Omega 3S contains the Omega-3 fatty acids known as DHA and EPA, which have been proven to boost the ‘good’ HDL cholesterol, lower blood pressure, and reduce triglycerides, which is essential for reducing your risk of developing heart disease.

 According to the American Journal of Clinical Nutrition, 60% of men aren’t getting enough Vitamin C in their diets.
 You can increase the amount of Vitamin C that you consume by adding a range of foods to your diet; green and red peppers, spinach, cabbage, sweet potatoes, broccoli, cauliflower, tomatoes, kale, and oranges are all extremely high in vitamin C and most can easily be added to a wide range of meals to make sure that you are getting your daily dose.
 But if you prefer the convenience of taking a tablet, you can also take a daily Vitamin C supplement alongside a healthy and balanced diet.
+For example, if you look into lypo-spheric vitamin c and similar supplements, you will be able to see the benefit of these supplements on your body by simply researching the ingredients.
 Vitamin C is a powerful antioxidant that will support your body in fighting off infections like the common cold or flu and can help with the healing of wounds.
 If you’re doing a lot of weightlifting, getting enough Vitamin C is essential to protect cells that sustain damage during exercise.

 If you tend to feel stiff and sore after workouts or play sports and have found that you just aren’t bouncing back from injuries as quickly as you used to, glucosamine supplements can help.
 After all, as you reach your mid- to late-20’s and even older, the pain from injuries can take longer to get over.
 Glucosamine is a key building block of cartilage and can help to relieve any inflammation and pain caused by aching and sore joints.